NORWEGIAN RISK FORUM 2023

 Arne Elias Corneliussen

 Arne Elias Corneliussen regularly conducts long fact-finding expeditions where he maps political, security and business risks, infrastructure, local conditions and expands NRCI’s global network with local contacts.
-He travelled on 10 fact-finding expeditions to 42 countries in Africa and he crossed 27 countries on the African continent by bus.
-His recent field trips include Central Asia, Central Africa and East Africa.
+He travelled on 10 fact-finding expeditions to 42 countries in Africa and he crossed nearly 30 countries on the African continent by bus.
 In the fall of 2017 he travelled on an expedition by train, bus and shared taxis from Shanghai across China, Central Asia and the Caucasus to Istanbul to map infrastructure developments, logistical clusters and the geopolitical landscape along the One Belt One Road – the New Silk Road developed by China.
 In the fall of 2022, he travelled alone by bus and train across 19 countries in eastern, southern, and western Europe.
 During this fact-finding expedition he examined geopolitical and strategic dynamics, and more broadly he analyzed the future of Europe.

 Adjunct Senior Fellow